Some people who receive Medicare and face significant health and financial challenges may also qualify for Medicaid. And it’s free.

 What if Your Doctor Only Accepts Medicare and Not Medicaid?

-- Remember that there are presently over 70,000,000 people on Medicaid.
+- Remember that there are more than 70 million people on Medicaid.
 Therefore, many doctors are indeed treating people with Medicaid coverage.

 - If you already have a doctor you like, explain to him or her that you recently received Medicaid.
 They may continue to see you as a patient, even if they are not accepting other new patients on Medicaid.
 After all, you are an established patient of theirs.